NamaiBest/BioRAI-Lab/README_BIORAI.md

-# BioRAI Lab Website - NTU New Website
+# EmPACT Lab Website - NTU New Website

 ## Overview
-This is the redesigned website for the Bio-inspired AI and Robotics (BioRAI) Lab at Nanyang Technological University (NTU), Singapore.
+This is the redesigned website for the Embodied Perception and Interaction Lab (EmPACT) Lab at Nanyang Technological University (NTU), Singapore.
 The website has been built using the educational template and customized with content from the lab's research and activities.

 ## Folder Structure
 - **NTU new website/** - Main website folder (renamed from "learn-educational-free-responsive-web-template")